-The investment process is easy and hassle-free.
-Purchase an asset by simply writing a check or sending a wire from your dedicated checking account and the asset is automatically owned by your IRA
+The investment process for a Self-Directed IRA LLC with checkbook control is easy and hassle-free.
+Purchase an asset by simply writing a check or sending a wire from your dedicated checking account and the asset is automatically owned by your IRA.

 The dedicated IRA LLC checking account allows you to make investments in real time and avoid the expensive transaction fees that are normally associated with Self-Directed IRAs.

-The LLC provides asset protection that safeguards the IRA, IRA owner, and IRA custodian from liabilities that may arise from investments owned by the IRA LLC.
-This additional layer of liability protection is not found in a standard Self-Directed IRA.
+Unlike other self-directed retirement plans, an LLC provides asset protection that safeguards the IRA, IRA owner, and IRA custodian from liabilities that may arise from investments owned by the IRA LLC.
+This additional layer of liability protection is not found in a classic Self-Directed IRA.

-To gain the power of checkbook control, you must establish an LLC that is owned by your IRA.
-The short answer is yes, you can set up an IRA LLC on your own.
+The short answer is yes; you can set up an IRA LLC on your own.
 However, you must ensure that the LLC is set up according to IRS and ERISA (Employee Retirement Income Security Act) laws to obtain tax advantages.
-Essentially, the Operating Agreement must state that the LLC will operate according to the rules and regulations of ERISA law.
+That means you must take particular care with the IRA LLC Operating Agreement.
+Essentially, the IRA LLC Operating Agreement must state that the LLC will operate according to the rules and regulations of ERISA law.

 By choosing Broad Financial to set up your IRA LLC, you can be confident that your account is set up correctly.
 Broad Financial will create a specialized, IRS-compliant LLC for your IRA and take care of the paperwork so you can have a seamless experience.